 Price and Availability

 The Seiko Prospex ‘Street Series’ Solar Diver is available in navy (ref.
 SNE533), olive (ref.
 SNE535) and grey (ref.
-SNE537).
-It is priced at US$450 and is only available online at seikousa.com.
+SNE537), priced at US$450 each.
+It’s available at Seiko boutiques and retailers in most countries, and in the United States it is only available online at seikousa.com.